robotology/assistive-rehab/doc/doxygen/data/index.md

 ## Library

-Assistive-rehab library provides basic functionality for handling skeletons.
+Assistive-rehab library provides basic functionality for handling skeletons and can be found [here](https://robotology.github.io/assistive-rehab/doc/doxygen/doc/html/group__skeleton.html).
 The library has definitions for:

 - creating a skeleton as series of keypoints linked together with a predefined structure;